ministryofjustice/hmpps-probation-integration-services/README.md

 * Each service serves one, and only one, client
 * Services have a single well-defined purpose
 * Entities/projections are defined using domain-specific language (e.g. CaseNote, not Contact)
+* Embedded services are preferred to containerized dependencies for dev/testing (e.g. ActiveMQ over LocalStack)

 A full list of decision records can be found in [decisions](decisions). (**TODO**)